BogdanZots/react-chat-application/README.md

-npm i - установка модулей к приложению npm start - запуск в dev режиме npm build - запуск в продакшен режиме
+To start this project you need : npm i - install all node_modules npm start - start in dev. mode npm build - start in prod. mode
 LOGIN : zackzimmer
 PASS : 123123